This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Vomiting because of the coughing

-How is pertussis in children diagnosed?
+How is pertussis diagnosed?

 - A nasal swab is a test that may help healthcare providers learn which type of germ is causing your child's illness.
 It is done by placing a cotton swab into your child's nose to collect a sample of nasal mucus.

 - A chest x-ray may be done to look for signs of infection, such as pneumonia.

 How is pertussis treated?